SalmanYunus/Intelligent-Commute/README.md

 ### Introduction:

-The public prefers bus transport because it is the most practical mode of travel among all available options.
-Buses are the most practical and affordable mode of transportation, particularly in colleges and universities.
-Students may choose to use the bus over other modes of transportation for a number of reasons, including the scarcity of parking spaces at universities, inconvenience, traffic jams, the opportunity for more social engagement, and safety concerns.
-For several reasons including convenience and security, tracking the position of vehicles has become quite important.
-This project focuses on how Students may track the precise location of their specific bus in real-time, and if an emergency is declared by the administration, it will be communicated to Students via a virtual notice board.
-Additionally, the administrator may manage the registration system online, which minimizes the manual labor required to complete the registration forms and track the real-time location of all the buses that are available.
+The public favors bus transport due to its practicality and affordability, especially in academic settings like colleges and universities where parking is scarce and traffic congestion is common.
+Students prefer buses for their convenience, social opportunities, and safety.
+To enhance the experience, a project is underway to enable students to track their bus's real-time location.
+In case of emergencies, alerts will be communicated via a virtual notice board.
+Furthermore, administrators can streamline registration and monitor all buses' locations online, reducing manual effort.

 ### Problem Statement: